Kitten Killer Virus: Essential Info to Keep Your Cat Safe

 Early Warning Signs and Symptoms to Watch For

-It’s important for pet owners to know the early signs of the kitten killer virus.
+Pet owners need to know the early signs of the kitten-killer virus.
 This disease spreads quickly and needs fast vet care.
-Look out for these common kitten killer virus symptoms :
+Look out for these common kitten-killer virus symptoms :

 • Lethargy and fatigue